 Ready?
 Let’s jump in!

-There are more than 100 reports in Analytics, but we’re going to find insights from the four main types of reports.
+There are more than 100 reports in Analytics, some can be slightly inaccurate but we’re going to find insights from the four main types of reports.
 Look at the items at the bottom of the left-hand column.

 The main reports are organized into categories: Audience, Acquisition, Behavior and Conversions.
 Notice those first letters A, A, B, C. Google is trying to make this the ABCs of website data!